By now, you must’ve heard about the Integrated Shield Plan (IP), which is also known as hospitalisation insurance or health/medical insurance.

 The Rider of an Integrated Shield Plan

-The rider allows you to get the most comprehensive medical insurance coverage.
+The rider allows you to get the most comprehensive medical insurance coverage available.

 You must have the “basic” upgrade to be able to add on the rider.
 And both must come from the same insurance company.

-The main reason why most add on the rider is because they want to reduce out-of-pocket expenses (caused by the deductible and co-insurance).
+The main reason why most people add on a rider is because they want to reduce out-of-pocket expenses (caused by the deductible and co-insurance).

 The secondary reason is that having the rider gives even more benefits.